Murder of Hans Pozo: The prime suspect

 On the afternoon of April 8, 2006, the OS9 operatives entered the Martínez ice cream parlor for a routine interview.
 According to the Carabineros, upon hearing them enter, the suspect ran to his bedroom, screamed for a couple seconds and committed suicide by shooting himself in the head.
-This version was refuted by Martínez's relatives, especially his brother and colleague, Robinson, who claimed that the Carabineros entered the house and shot Jorge twice.
+This version was refuted by Martínez's relatives, particularly his brother and colleague, Robinson, who claimed that the Carabineros entered the house and shot Jorge twice.